 Food fraud does not only occur globally.
 The often highly complex international supply chains provide multiple opportunities for fraudsters.
-Adulteration can occur in a variety of ways, or different aspects of an item’s claim can be adulterated.
+Adulteration does not always happen with malicious intent.
+It can also happen unintentionally.
+It also occurs in a variety of ways, or different aspects of an item’s claim can be adulterated.
 For example, food adulteration may involve the composition or origin of a food product.

 To address this complex challenge, the Tentamus Center for Food Fraud, or TCF², was founded.
 The TCF² not only bundles the various analytical capabilities of the international network of Tentamus laboratories.
 We also use the internal Tentamus auditor network to support our customers, for example, in identifying weak points in supply chains and introducing preventive measures.

-Food adulteration is done specifically to deceive intermediaries and consumers in order to sell lower quality goods at a higher price.
+Intentional food adulteration is done specifically to deceive intermediaries and consumers in order to sell lower quality goods at a higher price.
+However, adulteration of a food product can also occur unintentionally.
 Adulteration can occur in several ways: